Robotic Engineering and Artificial Intelligence MEng/BEng (Hons)

 15 credits

-This module is designed to introduce you to scripting in one of the most popular programming languages in industry, which is widely used for data processing, automation of tasks and more recently for machine learning (ML) and artificial intelligence (AI) specifically in the engineering industry.
-The module has been designed to cover all the fundamentals of programming, which should provide a valuable transferrable skill set that can provide the essential skills needed for scripting in other computer languages in future modules.
+This module will introduce you to scripting in one of the most popular programming languages in industry, which is widely used for data processing, automation of tasks and more recently for machine learning (ML) and artificial intelligence (AI) specifically in the engineering industry.
+The module will cover all the fundamentals of programming, which will provide you with a valuable transferrable skill set that can provide the essential skills needed for scripting in other computer languages in future modules.
 It will also provide the crucial foundations for you to investigate applications involving both ML and AI as you progress through the course.

 Introduction to Robotics